Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 For employers, the decision usually comes down to control, administration, employee experience, and cost.
 A voluntary plan may fit employers with mature HR infrastructure and a strong reason to manage leave outside the state plan.
 For many small and mid-sized Washington employers, the state plan is simpler, but the surrounding communication and benefits coordination still require attention.

-2026 PFML Compliance Checklist for Washington Employers
+Your 2026 PFML Employer Compliance Checklist

 Use this checklist to prepare before the first 2026 quarterly report is due.